-NOTE: When tuning an instrument like a piano, it is expected that the automatic note selection may not respond well at either extreme of pitch.
-The unit's circuitry is less sensitive at these extremes, and the naturally short duration of the highest notes and strong, non-harmonic overtones of the lowest notes can interfere with the note detection.
-Automated note selection at these extremes is best optimized by using an external microphone (at the EXTERNAL INPUT jack on the front panel) and placing it near the sound source.
+NOTE: It is expected that the automatic note selection may not respond well at either extreme of pitch.
+The unit's circuitry is less sensitive at these extremes, and sounds of short duration or with strong, non-harmonic overtones can interfere with the note detection.
+Automated note selection at pitch extremes is best optimized by using an external microphone (at the EXTERNAL INPUT jack on the front panel) and placing it near the sound source.
 Alternatively, of course, MANual mode note selection may be chosen to avoid the difficulty entirely.

 NOTE: The automatic note detection feature is based on reference tuning of A=440 Hz and Global Cent Offset (which appears on the second line of the RUN screen) set to 0 cents.
-Any deviation from these tuning references will limit proper note sensing to less than the usual ± 50 cents range.
-For most applications, deviations in the range of A430 to A450 or, separately, up to about ± 40 cents Global Cent Offset will yield reasonable results for automatic note selection.
+Any deviation from these tuning references will limit proper note sensing to less than the usual $\pm 50$ cents range.
+For most applications, deviations in the range of A430 to A450 or, separately, up to about $\pm 40$ cents Global Cent Offset will yield reasonable results for automatic note selection.
 Of course, there are no limitations over the full range of offsets available in the tuner when using MANual note selection.